ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   additional authenticated data field
 * expanded discussion of what can and should be rendered when a mention is encountered; discussed how to prevent confusion attacks with mentions.
+* added a lastSeen field used to ensure a more consistent sort order of messages in a room.